-It’s a very simple game and doesn’t have many activities to choose from, but it’s a comfortable experience for HTC Vive or Oculus Rift owners that just want to kill some time.
+It’s a very simple game that doesn’t have many activities to choose from, but it’s a comfortable experience for HTC Vive or Oculus Rift owners that just want to kill some time.
 And the best part is that it’s completely free to play in the Oculus or Steam store!

 8. Elite Dangerous

 Elite Dangerous is an expansive online game that lets you explore literally millions of planets as you mine resources, trade them, upgrade your ship, and blast away unfriendly alien life.
-You get to control your own starship in this open world adventure and can enjoy the experience either by yourself, with another friend, or with multiple players.
+You get to control your own starship in this open-world adventure and can enjoy the experience either by yourself, with another friend, or with multiple players.

 7. Star Trek: Bridge Crew

-Popular among Star Trek fans, Star Trek: Bridge Crew lets you play with your friends as you eliminate hostile alien enemies while sitting at the bridge of a star ship.
+Popular among Star Trek fans, Star Trek: Bridge Crew lets you play with your friends as you eliminate hostile alien enemies while sitting at the bridge of a starship.
 Teamwork is essential in this 4-player outer space experience and it’s a great way to pass the time as you play through six campaign missions or infinite procedurally-generated missions.

 Although the game is more about aggressive strategy and shooting and less about boldly going where no man has gone before, Star Trek: Bridge Crew’s attention to detail and exciting action sessions are what will pull you into the game.
-You and your crew can play for $49.99 in the Oculus, Steam, or PlayStation store.

 Wands is a lot like The Unspoken, but instead of battling it out in destroyed urban environments, it places you against other wizards in 1880s London with gorgeous graphics that keep you immersed during gameplay.
-It’s mostly designed to be played in multiplayer mode, but there is an offline option if you wish to practice your magic so you don’t get embarrassed in the arena.
+It’s mostly designed to be played in multiplayer mode, but there is an offline option as well if you wish to practice your magic so you don’t get embarrassed in the arena.

 5. The Unspoken

 If you’ve always wanted to have a hardcore wizard battle against your friends, you finally can with The Unspoken.
 The game places you in different environments where you test your skills against other wizards in a world of spellcasting and magical duels.
-You can manipulate your surroundings, summon creatures to aid you in battle and feed your competitive side as you best other players.
+You can manipulate your surroundings, summon creatures to aid you in battle, and feed your competitive side as you best other players.

 4. Raw Data

 From intelligent and dangerous androids to exciting gunplay, Raw Data gives you the task of exposing the secrets of Eden Corp. while immersed in a surreal sci-fi environment.
-You have the choice to go solo or play with another player via cross-platform online and experience Raw Data’s campaigns with: many playable characters, high tech weapons, unique abilities, and fighting techniques.
+You have the choice to go solo or play with another player via cross-platform online and experience Raw Data’s campaigns with many playable characters, high tech weapons, unique abilities, and fighting techniques.

 3. Minecraft (Windows 10 Edition)

 As one of the most popular adventure games in the gaming world, Minecraft has come to both a single-player and multiplayer VR platform.
 Known as a creative sandbox/survival game, Minecraft VR lets you see through the eyes of your character making it seem like you’re actually in the game.
-You can also enjoy crafting and exploring with your friends across different platforms so Rift players can play with Gear VR users.
+You can also enjoy crafting and exploring with your friends across different platforms, so Rift players can play with Gear VR users.

 2. RIGS: Mechanized Combat League